-This is a good opportunity go over a couple of things here in Pennsylvania.
+This is an excellent opportunity to go over some things here in Pennsylvania.
 We get a lot of common questions: who can make my medical decisions?
 Who gets to pull that proverbial plug?
 We’re going to answer a lot of those questions here today.

 The important question here is who makes my medical decisions.

 Well, you do.
 You will always make your medical decisions unless you are unable to because you’re incompetent, unconscious, too sick, or not able to comprehend those decisions.
-If you have a health care power of attorney or have appointed a health care agent, then your health care agent will make those decisions.
-If you don’t have a health care agent in place and you’re not able to make those decisions for yourself, then the law does provide that your spouse and next of kin could make those decisions.
+If you have a healthcare power of attorney or have appointed a healthcare agent, your healthcare agent will make those decisions.
+If you don’t have a health care agent in place and cannot make those decisions for yourself, then the law does provide that your spouse and next of kin could make those decisions.

-There’s some key documents that you want you want to have in these situations.
+There are some key documents that you want to have in these situations.
 First would be a health care power of attorney.
-Second would be a living will and we will discuss another document that you would not create called a physician’s order for life-sustaining treatment or a POLST.
+The second would be a living will, and we will discuss another document you would not create called a physician’s order for life-sustaining treatment or a POLST.
 This is not a document that you would prepare, but rather your doctor, but it’s important to understand how those work in conjunction with the documents I just mentioned.

 I’m not going to go into detail, but another key document is a durable power of attorney that allows someone to make financial decisions for you if you’re not able to.
 We will probably release more resources on this topic shortly.